DukeCosmology/duke-cosmology-group/content/authors/navin/_index.md

   - name: Duke University

 # Short bio (displayed in user profile at end of posts)
-bio: My eventual research goal is to give a fair attempt at solving least one big research problem in physics using mathematical/computational techniques and tools.
+bio: My eventual research goal is to give a fair attempt at solving at least one big research problem in physics using mathematical/computational techniques and tools.
 Currently I'm pursuing this cause via the approach of data science in Astronomy, Astrophysics and Cosmology.

 interests:
   - Gravitational lensing